 Response to the Senate Inquiry into the “Lessons learned from the bushfire season 2019/2020”

 The Academy responded to the Senate Finance and Administration Standing Committee inquiry into the “Lessons learned from the bushfire season 2019/2020”.
-Our response focused on the physical and mental health impacts of the bushfires including those on firefighters and volunteers and the general population.
-Our submission can be downloaded below.
+Our response focused on the physical and mental health impacts of the bushfires, including those on firefighters and volunteers, and the general population.
 In July, the Academy was invited to give evidence to the public hearing for the Senate Inquiry and was represented by Professor Stephen Duckett FAHMS.
-Read more about the Academy’s participation in the public hearing in our news item.
+Read more about the Academy’s participation in the public hearing in Academy news .

 Submission to the Royal Commission

-The Academy also submitted a response to the consultation by the Royal Commission into the National Natural Disaster Arrangements.
-We highlight the importance of considering a health perspective in the response to and the recovery from the health risks of bushfire impacts and smoke exposure to firefighters, volunteers and the general population.
-In May, the Academy was invited to provide evidence to the hearing for the Royal Commission and was represented by Professor Stephen Duckett FAHMS.
+The Academy provided a submission to the Royal Commission into the National Natural Disaster Arrangements where we highlighted the importance of considering a health perspective when responding to, and recovering from, natural disasters.
+We discussed the health risks of bushfire impacts and smoke exposure to firefighters, volunteers and the general population.
+In May 2020, the Academy was invited to provide evidence to the hearing for the Royal Commission and was represented by Professor Stephen Duckett FAHMS.

 These documents can all be downloaded below.